 Finally, our approach only detects holes in the convex hull of a set of resource sites.
 Although this may be inconsequential if resource sites are sufficiently spread out geographically, it can be problematic if the resource sites are overly concentrated near a few locations.
-One way to address this issue is to incorporate the city boundaries into the construction of the filtrations.
-This would help capture holes {in} coverage in the regions that lie outside the convex hull of the resource sites and to identify the filtration-parameter value $t$ at which an entire city is covered by the balls $B(x_i, r_{x_i}(t))$.
+One way to address this issue is to incorporate city boundaries into the construction of the filtrations.
+This would help capture holes in coverage in regions that lie outside the convex hull of the resource sites, and it would also help identify the filtration-parameter value $t$ at which an entire city is covered by the balls $B(x_i, r_{x_i}(t))$.